Jumji-py/Dino-Game/README.md

 ## Game Controls:
 __Jumping:__ Use the `SPACE` key or `UP_ARROW` key.
 __Pause and play:__ Press `p` to pause or play the game, or click the pause/play button on the screen.
 __Show hit boxes:__ I have also added the ability to show the hit boxes of all objects in the game.
 To activate or disable this, press `h`.

+## Previous Version:
+- v0.0.1

+## Latest Version:
+- v0.0.2

+## New Features:
+Major bug fixes including:
+- Improved spawning of the cacti and birds,
+- Improved speed/FPS of the game,
+- The game will no longer slow down over time,
+- More detailed hit boxes for the birds.

 ## Notes:
 I have not yet added a duck feature for the dinosaur/player, thus the dinosaur/player cannot duck.
 I am still developing this game, and this is just the first version of it.
-I will later add more feature to the game over time.
+I will later add more features to the game over time.
-I have also included the .EXE file of the game, but it will only run if it is in the same directorry as the `Assets` folder.